spotify/luigi/README.md

 ## Installing

 Downloading and running *python setup.py install* should be enough.
-Note that you probably want [Tornado](http://www.tornadoweb.org/) and [Pygraphviz](http://networkx.lanl.gov/pygraphviz/).
+Note that you probably want [Tornado](http://www.tornadoweb.org/).
 Also [Mechanize](http://wwwsearch.sourceforge.net/mechanize/) is optional if you want to run Hadoop jobs since it makes debugging easier.
 If you want to run Hadoop you should also make sure to edit /etc/luigi/client.cfg and add something like this

     [hadoop]
     jar: /usr/lib/hadoop-xyz/hadoop-streaming-xyz-123.jar